Casecommons/pg_audit_log/README.md

 ## Installation

-- First, enable plpgsql langauges in your postgresql instance.
+- First, enable plpgsql languages in your postgresql instance.
 Execute the following as a superuser in postgres make sure your database has plpgsql enabled:

         CREATE OR REPLACE PROCEDURAL LANGUAGE plpgsql;